 THE OTHER SHOE HAS FINALLY DROPPED

-On December 5th UPS finally announced their General Rate Increase (GRI).
-Before we look at the increase it’s important to note; unlike prior years, UPS has given their customers little time to react to the new rates which go into effect December 26th 2018.
+On December 5th UPS finally announced its General Rate Increase (GRI).
+Before we look at the increase it’s important to note; unlike prior years, UPS has given their customers little time to react to the new rates which go into effect December 26th, 2018.
 The announcement comes just three weeks before the effective date and nearly a month after FedEx Corporation’s GRI announcement on November 5th which does not go into effect until January 7th.

 The acceleration of the effective date is an obvious additional revenue generator for 2018 and 2019.
 We want to advise shippers to check their contracts with UPS.
 Typically contracts require 30 days’ notice before increases can become effective.
 If this is the case, immediately

 notify your UPS sales contact and request relief.